jasonumiker-sysdig/sysdig-aws-workshop-instructions/Readme.md

 ### AWS Environment

-You'll have received the AWS account ID as well as your IAM username and password from the facilitator.
+You'll have received your IAM username and password from the facilitator.
 To sign into your environment:

 1. Open a web browser and go to https://aws.amazon.com/console/
 1. If prompted, choose to sign in with an IAM user (as opposed to the Root user) and enter the AWS Account ID of **sysdig-sales-engineering**
-1. Enter the IAM user name and password you were provided and click the **Sign in** button
+1. Enter the IAM username and password you were provided and click the **Sign in** button
 1. Pick the **Sydney** or **Singapore** region in the drop-down in the upper right of the console (you'll have been told which of the two with your login details)
     1. ![](instruction-images/region.png)
 1. Go to the EC2 service's console (you can type EC2 in the Search box on top and then click on the EC2 service in the results)
 1. Click on the **Instances (running)** link under **Resources** to be taken to a list of running EC2 Instances
     1. ![](instruction-images/instances1.png)
-1. In the **Find instance by attribute or tag** search box type **AttendeeX** (where X is your attendee number at the end of your username) and press enter/return
+1. In the **Find instance by attribute or tag** search box type **AttendeeXX** (where XX is your attendee number at the end of your username) and press enter/return
 1. Tick the box next to the jumpbox and then click the **Connect** button on top
     1. ![](instruction-images/instances2.png)
 1. Choose the **Session Manager** tab and then click the **Connect** button